bmuschko/go-project-automation/exercises/exercise-3/instructions.md

 ## Generating code coverage metrics

-1. Generate the code coverage for the `utils` package.
+1. Run the tests and generate code coverage metric for the whole project.
-2. Create the HTML report for the coverage metrics in the `utils` package.
+2. Create the HTML report for the coverage metrics.
+Open the report in the browser.
-3. Generate code coverage metric for the whole project.
-Merge metrics if necessary to generate a single, unified coverage report.